adamdrake210/nestjs-twitter-feed-api/README.md

 # NestJS Twitter API Feed

-An api for lazy twitterers
+An api for lazy twitterers.

 ## Installation